JO-Y-BOY/JO-Y-BOY/README.md

 Proficient in various programming languages and technologies, with a focus on Cyber Security, Robotics, Programming, etc.
-Always eager to learn and collaborate on exciting projects that push the boundaries of technology."
+Always eager to learn and collaborate on exciting projects that push the boundaries of technology.

 Feel free to tweak it to better reflect your unique skills and interests!